 In line with market convention, loans and advances to banks are typically unsecured.
-DBS manages the risk of such exposures by keeping tight control of the exposure tenor, and monitoring the credit quality of the bank counterparties.
+DBS manages the risk of such exposures by keeping tight control of the exposure tenor, selection of bank counterparties and monitoring of their credit quality.

 Derivatives counterparty credit risk by markets and settlement methods